Cracked Pot Meditations – Inner Child

 Pen or stubby pencil

-Wallet full of useless receipts and every business card there is and some notes.
+Wallet full of useless receipts and,y, business card, and some notes.
 Wallets should be no thinner than 3 1/2 inches.
-You may keep your wallet in any pocket, but bonus points for breast pocket.
+You may keep your wallet in any pocket, but bonus points for the breast pocket.

 Glasses